 The main concept of instant bank transfers is the Checkout Session.
 Create a new Checkout Session for each payment attempt of your customer.
-Each Checkout Session has a redirectUrl parameter attached to it which you can use to either redirect the customer to the Ivy hosted payment page or to show the Ivy Widget.
+Each Checkout Session returns a redirectUrl where users go to complete the payment.

 High Level Flow